Breast: Puberty

+Hormone replacement therapy

+Hormone replacement therapy, including gender-affirming hormone therapy, stimulates the growth of glandular and adipose tissue through estrogen supplementation.

+In menopausal women, HRT helps restore breast volume and skin elasticity diminished by declining estrogen levels, typically using oral or transdermal estradiol.

+In gender-affirming hormone therapy, breast development is induced through feminizing HRT, often combining estrogen with anti-androgens to suppress testosterone.
+Maximum growth is usually achieved after 2–3 years.

+Factors such as age, genetics, and hormone dosage influence outcomes.

 Changes during the menstrual cycle

-During the menstrual cycle, the breasts are enlarged by premenstrual water retention and temporary growth.
+During the menstrual cycle, the breasts are enlarged by premenstrual water retention and temporary growth as influenced by changing hormone levels.

 Pregnancy and breastfeeding

 The breasts reach full maturity only when a woman's first pregnancy occurs.
 Changes to the breasts are among the first signs of pregnancy.
 The breasts become larger, the nipple-areola complex becomes larger and darker, the Montgomery's glands enlarge, and veins sometimes become more visible.
 Breast tenderness during pregnancy is common, especially during the first trimester.
 By mid-pregnancy, the breast is physiologically capable of lactation and some women can express colostrum, a form of breast milk.

 Pregnancy causes elevated levels of the hormone prolactin, which has a key role in the production of milk.
 However, milk production is blocked by the hormones progesterone and estrogen until after delivery, when progesterone and estrogen levels plummet.

 Menopause

 At menopause, breast atrophy occurs.
 The breasts can decrease in size when the levels of circulating estrogen decline.
 The adipose tissue and milk glands also begin to wither.
 The breasts can also become enlarged from adverse side effects of combined oral contraceptive pills.
 The size of the breasts can also increase and decrease in response to weight fluctuations.

 Physical changes to the breasts are often recorded in the stretch marks of the skin envelope; they can serve as historical indicators of the increments and the decrements of the size and volume of a woman's breasts throughout the course of her life.

+Breast changes during menopause are sometimes treated with hormone replacement therapy.